kgaurav152/kgaurav152/README.md

 - 👋 Hi, I’m @kgaurav152
 - 👀 I’m interested in Python & C++
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on project based on python, c++ as well as projects with involves Cryptocurrencies.
+- 💞️ I’m looking to collaborate on project based on python, c++ as well as projects which involves Cryptocurrencies.
 - 📫 How to reach me by mailing me at kgaurav152 on telegram

 <!---